victorbadenas/PCBR/README.md

 pip install -r requirements.txt
 ```

+## Troubleshooting

+in ubuntu, if the pyqt raises the error `qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.` please execute `sudo apt-get install --reinstall libxcb-xinerama0`

 ## Run with GUI

 The following command will run the pcbr software using the graphical user interface.